 Ah, I get it… I hand over another ten euros.
 It was still worth every penny.
 Third job ticked off.

-I message Luigi to see if he can help fetch water “I haff water on boat.
+I messaged Luigi to see if he could help fetch water “I haff water on boat.
 You can haff.
 I com Friday.”

 Friday comes and he has 40 litres in 2 litre bottles to add to the 30 litres already found in storage on Pantelisa.
 That would do, there’s plenty in the tank we can use for tea coffee and cooking, and it tastes clean.
 Fourth job ticked off.

 I see Franco at the ‘bianco’ building.
-He finds me a piece of pipe to strengthen the bimini frame but he can only fix it if I bring it in.
-The bimini frame looks like a giant metal puzzle and I have no tools or person to attempt a repair.
+He rattles around some boxes to find me a piece of pipe to strengthen the bimini frame but he can only fix it if I bring the whole frame in.
+The bimini frame looks like a giant metal puzzle and I have no tools or other person to attempt a repair.
 The pipe is meant to go inside and then riveted in place but the insert is too narrow to be tight and too short to restrict movement.
 There has to be another solution.
-I decide to deal with it Saturday when Thomas is due…
+I decide to deal with it Saturday when Thomas, the skipper, arrives and share the burden …